-1 Introduction
+1 INTRODUCTION

 Three-quarters of American homeowners report being confident that their property insurance is sufficient to completely replace their house in the event of a disaster (Swartz and Howard, 2020; Metlife, 2010).
 However, for decades, survivors of catastrophic natural disasters have routinely reported that they lack the coverage needed to rebuild their homes and expressed confusion about how their policy limits were originally set (Klein, 2018; United Policyholders, 2020; Hassani, 2013).
-As climate change intensifies, so does the importance of understanding the contributing factors to the long-standing problem of underinsurance.
+As climate change intensifies, so does the importance of understanding the contributing factors to the long-standing phenomenon of underinsurance.
 However, the economics literature is mostly silent on the topic.
-This paper aims to fill this gap by asking why homeowners are underinsured against total losses and what characteristics of households and insurers lead to underinsurance.1
+This paper aims to fill this gap by asking why homeowners are underinsurance.

-The ideal data set for this exercise would contain granular information on the menu of insurance contract characteristics (e.g., premiums, coverage limits, provisions for extended coverage), matched with policyholder characteristics (e.g., income, home value, credit score) and the insurance companies they select.
+The ideal dataset for this exercise would contain granular information on the menu of insurance contract characteristics (e.g., premiums, coverage limits, provisions for extended coverage), matched with policyholder characteristics (e.g., income, home value, credit score) and the insurance companies they select.
 An analysis of underinsurance also depends on accurate estimates of rebuilding costs.
 Finally, to gauge the economic importance of underinsurance, it is important to know if disaster-stricken households with larger gaps in insurance coverage experience worse recovery outcomes.
-Existing insurance data sources fall short of this ideal, typically reporting only premiums at an aggregate level and lacking policy-level detail.
+Existing insurance data sources do not contain this information - typically reporting only premiums at an aggregate level, shielding the identity of the insurer, and lacking policy-level detail.

 In this paper, we examine new data that closely approximate this ideal.
-From the Colorado Division of Insurance (DOI), we have details on the homeowners insurance contract for 4,859 policyholders affected by the Marshall Fire, a major, unexpected wildfire that burned through a suburban area between Denver and Boulder, Colorado, on December 30, 2021.
+From the Colorado Division of Insurance (DOI), we have details on the homeowners insurance contracts of 4,859 policyholders affected by the Marshall Fire, a major, unexpected wildfire that burned through a suburban area between Denver and Boulder, Colorado, on December 30, 2021.
 These data cover 24 different insurance companies operating in the same market.
-For each insurance contract in our estimation sample, we see the insurer's name, standardized premiums calculated from regulatory rate filings, and detailed characteristics of the insurance contract, including coverage limits and any provisions for extended or full replacement cost coverage.
-Critical to tracking underinsurance over time, we see changes in coverage amounts between the original policy inception date and the last renewal date before the fire.
+For each insurance contract in our estimation sample, we see the insurer's name, standardized premiums calculated from regulatory rate filings, and detailed characteristics of the insurance contract, including coverage limits and any provisions for extended or full replacement cost coverage.1 Critical to tracking underinsurance over time, we see changes in coverage amounts between the original policy inception date and the last renewal date before the fire.